-To determine whether the Election Code's directive that the voter handwrite their names, address, and the date of signing the voter declaration on the back of the outer envelope is a mandatory or directory instruction requires us to determine whether the intent of the General Assembly was clear and whether the failure to handwrite the information constitutes "minor irregularities" or instead represent[s] "weighty interests" . . . that the General Assembly considered to be critical to the integrity of the election.

-To be clear, the OAJC offers a commendably thorough analysis, but its length and involution is necessary only because of the open-ended inquiry it embarks upon.
-And it is no surprise that, like the cases upon which it relies, the OAJC involves protean characterizations of voting requirements as "technicalities," minor irregularities," and
+To determine whether the Election Code's directive that the voter handwrite their names, address, and the date of signing the voter declaration on the back of the outer envelope is a mandatory or directory instruction requires us to determine whether the intent of the General Assembly was clear and whether the failure to handwrite the information constitutes "minor irregularities" or instead represent[s] "weighty interests" . . . that the General Assembly considered to be critical to the integrity of the election.37 involution is necessary only because of the open-ended inquiry it embarks upon.
+And it is no surprise that, like the cases upon which it relies, the OAJC involves protean characterizations of voting requirements as "technicalities,"38 "minor irregularities,"39 and